Zekhire/fastICA/README.md

 cd ..
 pip install -r requirements.txt
 ```
-- Set all paths for audio files in "Editable parameters" section
+- Set all paths for audio files in "Editable parameters" section in fastica.py script
-- Set all parameters in "Editable parameters" section
+- Set all parameters in "Editable parameters" section in fastica.py script

 #### Run